Buddy Carter: Health care

-Carter supports the repeal of the Affordable Care Act (ACA).
-He has said that there is no circumstance that would induce him to vote in favor of keeping the ACA, including if most of his constituents were in favor of it.
+Carter supports the repeal of the Affordable Care Act (Obamacare).

 On July 26, 2017, Carter was asked during a live television interview if he supported Trump's criticism of U.S. Senator Lisa Murkowski for her opposition to the procedural vote to begin the Senate's healthcare debate.
 Carter said he did, adding, "Somebody needs to go over there to that Senate and snatch a knot in their ass."
 The incident prompted widespread media coverage.

-Tax reform

-Carter voted for the Tax Cuts and Jobs Act of 2017, saying he believed it would make businesses in his district more competitive in a global market.
-He also said it would help his constituents earn and/or save more money.

 Immigration

 Carter co-sponsored a bill that would let illegal immigrants serve in the U.S. military in exchange for legal residency.

 Carter supported Trump's 2017 executive order to temporarily curtail immigration from seven countries until better screening methods are devised.
 He said, "While I believe there needs to be thoughtful clarifications on the executive actions similar to Secretary Kelly’s announcement about lawful permanent residents, the number one priority of the federal government is to provide for the common defense."

 Carter wants to prohibit all federal funding from sanctuary cities in Georgia (sanctuary cities prohibit city officials from asking about a person's immigration status when they report an unrelated crime).
 He also said he would like to test the huge backlog of rape kits in Georgia, except in sanctuary cities.